andyatkinson/blog/_posts/2008-06-24-edward-tufte-presenting-data-and-information-minneapolis-2008.md

 categories: [Productivity, Conference]
 ---

-Edward Tufte is a statistician, outspoken critic of PowerPoint presentations, and considered an expert on presenting data visually.
-Tufte was highly recommended by some local influential programmers, so I decided to attend his 1-day course in Minneapolis on their recommendations.
+Edward Tufte is a statistician and considered an expert on presenting data visually.
+Tufte was highly recommended, so I decided to attend his 1-day course in Minneapolis.
 Part of the event cost included four of Tufte's books as hardcovers.

-Tufte presented to a room of hundreds the the day I attended, and there was another day scheduled with hundreds more the next day!
-His popularity was evident and his lecture was polished and dense with information.
+Tufte presented to a room of hundreds the the day I attended, and there was another day scheduled with hundreds more!
 I enjoyed the course and met him briefly at the end to get a book autographed.

-I will present my recap as bullet points mainly because that is how I took notes, but also because it represents his pithy and quotable style.
-Most of the points are his advice on how to give effective presentations, with short notes from me where needed.
-If these points intrigue you, the next step would probably be to pick up one of his books.
+My notes:

  - presentations should be problem-driven, use "whatever it takes" to show data
  - annotate nouns (in handouts)